 Bizagi is a process automation platform, offering enterprise software designed to transform its clients into digital organisations.
-Its platform is used by organisations that handle a large volume of requests—like banks, insurance, and public sector organisations—to automate workflows such as insurance requests, disability claims, and compensation evaluation.
+Its platform is used by organisations that handle a large volume of requests—like banks, insurance, and public sector organisations—to automate workflows.

-Bizagi has raised £48.0m from just one funding round, and from one investor: Invus, an evergreen equity investment fund with over $8b under management.
+Bizagi has raised £48.0m from just one funding round, and from one investor: Invus, an evergreen venture capital fund with over $8b under management.
 This was invested in September 2017 to accelerate Buzagi’s growth into focus markets, the US and Europe.

 Total funds raised: £47.1m

 ContractPodAI develops contract management software.
-It uses a blend of AI and machine learning to power legal contract management, reading, analysing, and interpreting the legal languagea and stipulations within—all through the cloud.
+It uses a blend of AI and machine learning to power legal contract management: reading, analysing, and interpreting the legal language and stipulations within—all through the cloud.
 The product is targeted toward law firms and corporations, to automate their contract processing and management.

 The company has raised £47.1m in total, which mainly came from a July 2019 equity investment of £44.3m.
-Investors are Crowdcube, Insight Partners, and Eagle Investment.
-In 2021, the company is looking to expand into the Asia Pacific region, and has made several C-Suite hires to support this.
+Investors include Crowdcube, Insight Partners, and Eagle Investment.
+The company is looking to expand into the Asia Pacific region, and has made several C-Suite hires to support this.

 Total funds raised: £46.0m

-Eigen Technologies has raised £46.0m from five funding rounds, backed by Dawn Capital, Goldman Sachs Principal Strategic Investments, ING Ventures, Goldman Sachs, Lakestar, and Temasek.
-It has secured £46.0m in fundraising.
-The most recent was a £4.01m equity investment in March 2020, contributed entirely by ING Ventures.
+Eigen Technologies has raised £46.0m from five funding rounds, backed by Dawn Capital, ING Ventures, Goldman Sachs, Lakestar, and Temasek.

-The company is currently attending the Future Fifty Accelerator until March 2020.
-In 2020 it featured on several key high-growth lists, including The Regtech 100 and The FinTech 50.
+The company has featured on several key high-growth lists, including The Regtech 100 and The FinTech 50.
 It has over 150 employees in London and New York offices.

 Total funds raised: £44.4m

-Tessian develops AI-powered software designed to detect phishing, unauthorised and misdirected emails, aiming to prevent cybersecurity threats.
-The software works specifically on email security to avoid human error, without disrupting workflow.
-By detecting unauthorised data sharing and flagging potential security threats, Tessian reduces operational risk and prevents data breaches for numerous clients across the financial services, law, and technology sectors.
+Tessian develops AI software designed to detect phishing, unauthorised and misdirected emails, aiming to prevent cybersecurity threats.
+The software works specifically on email security to avoid human error.
+By detecting unauthorised data sharing and flagging potential security threats, Tessian reduces operational risk and prevents data breaches for numerous clients across the financial services, law, and tech sectors.